mikesmullin/soundboard/README.md

    ```
    This will:
    - Clone and bootstrap vcpkg package manager
-   - Install GLFW 3.x (window management) via vcpkg
+   - Install GLFW 3.x (window management) via vcpkg (both dynamic and static versions)
-   - Install GLEW 2.x (OpenGL extensions) via vcpkg
+   - Install GLEW 2.x (OpenGL extensions) via vcpkg (both dynamic and static versions)
    - Download dirent.h (directory operations for Windows)

 2. **Build the Project**
    ```cmd
    build.bat
    ```
-   This will compile the project using Clang and create `build/soundboard.exe`
+   This will compile the project using Clang with static linking and create `build/soundboard.exe`
-   Required DLLs are automatically copied to the build directory.
+   The executable is statically linked and doesn't require external DLL files.

 3. **Run the Application**
    ```cmd